 This publically available resource contains a number of creative responses to the referendum debate, national campaigning groups, sites of MSPs, Members of Parliament and local authorities.

 A larger collection of archived referendum websites is available on Library premises.
-For more information, see our page about the Legal deposit UK Web Archive access tool.

 We add PDF inventories of archival material to the 'Guide to Manuscript Collections' as they become available.